Medium Difficult Bible Person Quiz with Answers

 -

-What was Jesus doing on a ship with his disciples when it encountered a storm?
+What was Jesus doing on the ship with his disciples when they encountered a storm?

 Sleeping.